vkhatri/sinatra-chef-node/README.md

 As Open Source Chef Server does not have RBAC User Access Control, setting up a restricted user access is not fully achievable.
 Using this App somewhat restricted user access can be implemented.

-> This App is not a replacement or alternative in any way to knife client or chef api calls to perform what it does.
+> This App is not a replacement or an alternative in any way to knife client or chef api calls to perform what it does.

 **Where to Use it?**